timmhirsens/vscode-elixir/README.md

 #### Problems
 ![problems](https://raw.githubusercontent.com/fr1zle/vscode-elixir/master/images/problems.gif)

+Theme used in the examples: 'Atom One Dark'

 ## Using

 Make sure you have installed elixir with all its dependencies correctly and make sure it's in your path.
 You can check this by typing `elixir --version` into a terminal.